njpanderson/braid/docs/_pages/docs/database-storage.md

 **Note**: Stored notes and status updates are specific to the environment on which Braid is being shown.
 This means they are also shared between users at the same location.
 {: .notice--info}

-{% include next.html link="/braid/docs/your-first-pattern/" label="Your first pattern" %}
+{% include next.html link="/braid/docs/creating-patterns/" label="Creating patterns" %}